Top Mistakes in Certificate of Insurance

 Can a COI list multiple exclusions?

-Why is additional insured status crucial?
+Why is additional insured status important?

 What should I do if I'm unsure about the COI's details?